JulienPalard/certificate_watcher/README.md

 given domains like:

    ./certificate_watcher.py mdk.fr python.org duckduckgo.com
-   mdk.fr expire in 2 days
+   mdk.fr:Certificate expires in 2 days

 The list of domains can be given as a file, using the `-f` or `--from-file` argument.
 In this file, list each domains, one per